-Fender and Epiphone each have their own designs and aesthetics for their signature guitars.
-Epiphone guitars are similar to Gibson models, having more details such as their carved top, binding, angled headstock, raised pickguard, and many more.
-Epiphone guitars also have better inlays, and their controls are mounted directly to the body.
+Fender and Epiphone each have their own designs and aesthetics.
+Especially for their signature models.
+Epiphone guitars are similar to Gibson models.
+They feature details like their carved top, binding, angled headstock, and more.
+Epiphones also have better inlays, and their controls are mounted directly to the body.

-Fender guitars, on the other hand, are iconic in terms of design, since its Stratocaster model is the most copied electric guitar out there.
+Fender guitars, on the other hand, are iconic in terms of design!
+This makes sense since its Stratocaster model is the most copied electric guitar out there.
 However, they tend to be less detailed than Epiphone models, which some players prefer.

-Some guitarists would even attribute that playing Fenders is like playing a routed plank of wood.
-This is because Fender guitars are flat and straight, similar to a board when compared to the intricate design of an Epiphone.
+Some guitarists would even attribute playing Fenders is like a routed plank of wood.
+This is because Fender guitars are flat and straight, similar to a board.
+At least when compared to the intricate design of an Epiphone.

-Comparing the feel and comfort of Fender and Epiphone guitars can be tricky, since this will largely depend on your preferences as a player.
-It’s best for you to try both first before you decide, since their shape, size, and general ergonomics will depend on what you prefer.
+Comparing the feel and comfort of Fender and Epiphone guitars can be tricky.
+Since this will largely depend on your preferences as a player.
+It’s best for you to try both first before you decide.
+Their shape, size, and general ergonomics will depend on what you prefer.

-But in any case, Epiphone guitars, especially the Les Paul, tend to have flatter fretboards which many guitar players prefer.
-They also have shorter scales than Fender models and wider necks, which make them a great guitar for leads and solos.
+But in any case, Epiphone guitars, especially the Les Paul, tend to have flatter fretboards.
+Something many players prefer.
+They also have shorter scales than Fender models.
+Plus wider necks, which make them great guitars for leads and solos.

 The downside of Epiphone guitars is that they tend to be heavier than Fender models.
-A heavy guitar can be an issue, especially for beginners who are learning how to hold a guitar.
-Many guitar players also noted the sticky and thick necks of Epiphones, which can be uncomfortable for beginners trying to learn chords.
+A heavy instrument can be an issue, especially for beginners who are learning how to hold a guitar.
+Many players also noted the sticky and thick necks of Epiphones.
+This can be uncomfortable for beginners trying to learn chords.

-In comparison, Fender guitars, particularly the Strat, are lighter and have thinner necks which can be easier to play.
+In comparison, Fender guitars, particularly the Strat, are lighter.
+They also have thinner necks, which can be easier to play.

 Fender and Epiphone guitars can fit a variety of music styles.
-However, Epiphone guitars are normally associated with rock and metal, while Fenders are known for the genres of blues and jazz.
+However, Epiphones are normally associated with rock and metal.
+While Fenders are known for the genres of blues and jazz.

-The single-coil pickups of Fender guitars aren’t always powerful enough to produce the preferred sound for heavy music styles, and may even cause some background fizz.
-Epiphone guitars are better for those music styles because they have more powerful humbucker pickups.
+The single-coil pickups of Fenders aren’t powerful enough to produce the sound for heavy music.
+And they may even cause some background fizz.
+Epiphone guitars are better for those music styles.
+This is because they have more powerful humbucker pickups.

 Fender and Epiphone have similar price ranges, especially mid-level beginner electric guitars.
 However, Epiphone has a few models that start as low as $159.
 Fender doesn’t offer a guitar at this price range.

-When comparing these two brands and their guitar offerings, we need to consider their mid-tier models, which start around $800.
+When comparing these two brands and their guitar offerings, we need to consider their mid-tier models.
+Which starts at around $800.

-Some of our favorites and their prices can be seen in this chart below.
+Some of our favorites and their prices can be seen in the chart below.